-We recognise that sometimes children are required to give evidence in criminal courts, for crimes committed against them or for other crimes they have witnessed.
-We will follow the age appropriate guides to support children 5-11 year-olds and 12-17 year-olds.

-We will follow these guides to ensure the correct process is followed and support and special measures are made available.

-We understand that when child arrangements via the family courts are made following separation this can be a stressful and entrench conflict in families and this can be stressful for children.
+- 165. We recognise that sometimes children are required to give evidence in criminal courts, for crimes committed against them or for other crimes they have witnessed.
+We will signpost them to the guides for young people. - 166.
+We will follow these guides to ensure the correct process is followed and support and special measures are made available. - 167.
+We understand that when child arrangements via the family courts are made following separation, this can be a stressful time, and entrench conflict in families and this can be stressful for children.
 We will follow the guidance of the Ministry of Justice in managing these situations.